xShut/AlexaKiller/README.md

 Remove the scheduled task or Startup shortcut.

 Delete the app folder.
-The script also creates silenzio.wav in your user folder – you can remove it.
+The script also creates silenzio.wav in your USER folder – you can remove it.